muratcetinkaya/RI_FormApp1/README.md

 # RI_FormApp1
 provides a user interface for controlling the movements of a robot using a Windows Forms application.
-It also utilizes a custom library called RI Operator Commands(Based on Fanuc Robot Interface).
+It also utilizes a custom library called RI_OperatorCommands(Based on Fanuc Robot Interface).
 This library is designed to execute commands used to control a FANUC robot.
 ## Features

 - Turning digital outputs (DO) of the robot on and off.